menu

 Demographics

-In terms of college education, Cable is nearly on par with the US average for all cities of 21.84%: 19.48% of adults 25 and older in Cable have a bachelor's degree or advanced degree.
+The education level of Cable citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.48% of adults 25 and older in Cable have a college degree.

 The per capita income in Cable in 2022 was $30,249, which is middle income relative to Ohio and the nation.
 This equates to an annual income of $120,996 for a family of four.
 However, Cable contains both very wealthy and poor people as well.